Streetcars in Cleveland: History

 In 1942, the Cleveland Transit System took over the operation of all streetcar, bus and trackless trolley lines from the Cleveland Railway.
+Ridership even ballooned to the point that the system began planning upgrades.
+CTS sought to update their aging streetcar fleet and ordered 75 new PCC streetcars for service.
+Plans would evolve to concentrate on new subway construction and consultants recommended closing the streetcar system, citing low capacity.
 Following the war, CTS undertook a program of replacing all existing streetcar lines with either trackless trolleys or buses.
+The lightly-used PCC's were sold to the Toronto Transit Commission in 1953, leaving Peter Witt cars to finish service in Cleveland.

 The last CTS streetcar ran on January 24, 1954 with a free ride celebration on the Madison line from Public Square to West 65th and Bridge.

-List of streetcar lines
+By 2023, there were very few traces of the system remaining.
+The substation on Larchmont Boulevard had been converted to commercial space.
+Trolley poles along Fairmount Boulevard have been repurposed for streetlights, with some still featuring Cleveland Railway Company medallions.

-The following table lists the conversion of the Cleveland streetcar lines to trackless trolleys (or trolleybuses) or buses in reverse chronological order, with the last date of streetcar service, the line name, the modern line number, the type of vehicle replacing the streetcar, and the length of time that lasted.
-Shuttle lines or "dinkeys" are not included.
+List of electric streetcar lines